confluentinc/demo-siem-optimization/instructions/abbreviated.md

     ![architecture diagram](./images/lab-architecture.svg)

->  This demo will show four advantages of using Confluent:
->1.
-Real-time threat detection directly in the streams of data.
->2.
-Decrease your Splunk costs by filtering and aggregating the data before it lands in Splunk.
->3.
-Gain insights from high volume data too expensive to index
->4.
-Avoid vendor lock-in so that you can take advantage of the strengths of different SIEM vendors.

 > The lab environment itself is a network of Docker containers.
 There is a Splunk event generator feeding data to the Universal Forwarder.
 There is also a container that uses PCAP files to simulate network traffic that is sniffed by Zeek.
 The Splunk events and syslog events are streamed into topics on the Confluent Server (which is a Kafka broker) via Kafka Connect source connectors.
 Socket connection, DNS, HTTP, and other network data sniffed by Zeek is produced directly to the broker using an open source Zeek-Kafka plugin. ksqlDB and Confluent Sigma are stream processors that filter, aggregate, and enrich data in motion.
 The optimized data is sent via Kafka Connect sink connectors to Splunk or Elastic for indexing and analysis.